Promo code SPRING2022 will be automatically applied at checkout!

 a person squeezing a lemon

-If you're doing more of a "fat fast," you may consume full-fat dairy, coconut oil, and MCT oil.
-This is not technically a true fast, but it may help increase fasting time and boost ketone production.
+On the other hand, if you're doing a "fat fast", you're allowed to consume full-fat dairy, coconut oil, and MCT oil.
+This isn't technically a true fast, but it may help increase fasting time and boost ketone production.
+The key is to stick to high-fat, low-carb foods while you stay within your calorie restriction during this type of fast.

 What to Eat When Breaking a Short Fast